John-Colvin/YAIDIP/README.md

 ```
 InterpolatedString:
    i" DoubleQuotedCharacters "
-InterpolatedFormattingString:
-   f" DoubleQuotedCharacters "
 ```

-The `InterpolatedString` and `InterpolatedFormattingString` appear in the parser grammar as an `InterpolatedList`, which is under `ArgumentList`.
+The `InterpolatedString` appears in the parser grammar as an `InterpolatedList`, which is under `ArgumentList`.

 ```
 ArgumentList: